UtrechtUniversity/tweet_collector/README.md

 <!-- USAGE -->
 ## Usage

-- To collect the tweets of your interest, you will make use of the file [src/search_tweet.py](src/search_tweet.py).
+- To collect the tweets of your interest, you will make use of the file `sh search_tweet.sh`.
 Go to 'guidelines/Search_Tweets.ipynb' for more details.

-- To upload the collected tweets to elasticsearch and visualize it in kibana, you will make use of the file [src/load_elastic.py](src/load_elastic.py).
+- To upload the collected tweets to elasticsearch and visualize it in kibana, you will make use of the file `sh load_elastic.sh`.
 Go to 'guidelines/Elasticsearch_and_Kibana.ipynb' for more details.

 <!-- LINKS -->